unibas-marcelluethi/sweng-demo-repo/README.md

 # Sweng-Demo

-Awesome demo repository for the "Software Engineering" course.
+Boring demo repository for the "Software Engineering" course.